Ponderings on sobriety, neurodivergence, mental health & wellbeing

 The 10 Most Common Reasons ADHD clients tell me they drink

 As a therapist and coach who works at the intersection of ADHD and grey area drinking, I hear a lot of the same stories from clients about why alcohol has become such a significant part of their lives.
+And for most of them?
+It’s not about celebration or fun.
+It’s about relief.

-But here's what I want you to know.
-This is not a personal failing, it’s your ADHD.
+But here's what I want you to know: This is not a personal failing, it’s your ADHD.

 Read More